 General Prominence in Steve Jobs’ Chart

 We have looked at all three of the general prominence factors in Steve Jobs’ chart.
-We found that the Moon was strongly advancing but that Mercury, while not advancing much, was very strongly stationing direct and was in phasis coming out from the beams.
+While the Moon was strongly advancing, Mercury, mildly advancing, was strongly stationing direct and was in phasis.
 Therefore, Mercury indicates very prominently concerning the life circumstances of Steve Jobs.

 General Prominence Chart Examples

-I’m going to run through a number of examples very quickly, noting the important information obtained from the three general prominence factors.
+I’m going to run through a number of examples very quickly.
+I’ll note the important information obtained from the three general prominence factors.
 The data for all examples are from Astro-Databank.com.
-If you have any questions as to anything I discuss here or are obtaining different results, please comment and I will do what I can to assist.
+If you have any questions, please comment and I will do what I can to assist.

 Saturn is Most Prominent and Jupiter is Most Weakened

 Hitler’s chart has many prominent planets but Saturn (lack, hardship, loss, darkness, discipline, and control) is most prominent.
 The Sun, planet of leadership, authority, and influence is also very prominent.
-Saturn and the Sun pertain very strongly to Hitler’s ability to rise to power and the dictatorial style of his rule.
-Venus and Mars are prominent in their own ways as both are advancing and very strongly in phasis, with Venus going very quickly and deeply under the beams while Mars slowly descends into them.
+Saturn and the Sun pertain very strongly to Hitler’s ability to rise to power and the dictatorial style.
+Venus and Mars are prominent in their own ways as both are advancing and very strongly in phasis.
+Venus goes very quickly and deeply under the beams while Mars slowly descends into them.
 These pertain to his career aspirations, from trying to be an artist (Venus) to trying to be a conqueror (Mars).
 Mercury is very important in the life, but covert, which may indicate secretive activity of an intellectual nature.
-Jupiter, the planet of opportunity, abundance, generosity, goodwill, friendship, kindness, and spirituality is very weak as it is retreating and stationing retrograde.
+Jupiter, the planet of opportunity, abundance, generosity, goodwill, friendship, kindness, and spirituality is very weak.

 In Kurt Cobain’s chart, Mercury is conjunct the Descendant.
 With Mercury, Venus and Saturn are also strongly advancing, while the Sun is retreating.
 Therefore, we expect Mercury (voice, writing, intellect, cleverness, business), Venus (the arts, love, women, sensuality), and Saturn (hardship, darkness, loss, obligation) to all be quite prominent in the life.
 We expect the Sun (leadership, authority, honors, power, confidence) to be backgrounded in the life, at least in a general sense.
 Mercury is in phasis, though setting into the beams, within 2 days after birth, so very strongly.
 However, Mercury also stations retrograde within 3 days after birth, which is strongly weakening.
-Therefore, Mercury’s significations in the life are complex, It is very significant but there is a potential for a reversal, and the capacity to signify covert activity as it is setting under the beams.
+Therefore, Mercury’s significations in the life are complex.
+It is very significant but with a potential for a reversal.
+It’s setting under the beams can signify covert action.

-Witte was an early 20th-century astrologer who pioneered a new system of astrology, very different from both traditional and typical modern forms of astrology, which is called Uranian astrology.
-His astrology was based on symmetrical relationships of planets to each other.
+Witte was an early 20th-century astrologer who pioneered a new system of astrology.
+His Uranian astrology is very different from other modern forms of astrology.
+It is based on symmetrical relationships of planets to each other.
 Witte ended up committing suicide after being targeted by the Nazis.

 Jupiter Prominent with Mercury-Venus Prominent in Another Manner

 Notice that Jupiter, the planet of wisdom, spirituality, abundance, generosity, and elevation is strongly advancing, conjunct the IC.
-Mars, Mercury, and Venus are also advancing with moderate strength, while Saturn is both retreating and under the beams pretty deeply.
+Mars, Mercury, and Venus are also advancing, while Saturn is retreating and under the beams.
 There are no stations in his chart.
 Saturn is barely in phasis, setting under the beams about 7 days before birth.
-Mercury and Venus are very close to each other, in the same degree actually, and are both almost exactly 15 degrees from the Sun, so both are very strongly in phasis.
+Mercury and Venus are very close to each other in the same degree.
+Both are about 15 degrees from the Sun, so they are strongly in phasis.
 Venus is morning rising, rising out from the beams, while Mercury is morning setting, falling under the beams.
 Therefore, it is Venus, Mercury, and Jupiter which are the most prominent planets in Witte’s life by these basic methods.